amazeeio/docs/local_docker_development/os_x_cachalot.md

 ```
 $ amazeeio-cachalot help

-Commands:
+  amazeeio-cachalot addkey [~/.ssh/id_rsa]  # Add additional ssh-key
   amazeeio-cachalot create                  # create the docker-machine VM
   amazeeio-cachalot destroy                 # stop and delete all traces of the VM
+  amazeeio-cachalot docker_halt             # stop the Docker Containers
+  amazeeio-cachalot docker_restart          # Restarts all Docker Containers
+  amazeeio-cachalot docker_start            # starts the docker containers
+  amazeeio-cachalot docker_status           # Get Status of Docker containers
+  amazeeio-cachalot docker_update           # Pulls Docker Images and recreates the Containers
+  amazeeio-cachalot env                     # returns env variables to set, should be run like $(amazeeio_cachalot env)
   amazeeio-cachalot halt                    # stop the VM and services
   amazeeio-cachalot help [COMMAND]          # Describe available commands or one specific command
   amazeeio-cachalot ip                      # get the VM's IP address
+  amazeeio-cachalot myip                    # get the hosts IP address
   amazeeio-cachalot restart                 # restart the VM and services
-  amazeeio-cachalot env             # returns env variables to set, should be run like $(amazeeio-cachalot env)
   amazeeio-cachalot ssh [args...]           # ssh to the VM
   amazeeio-cachalot status                  # get VM and services status
   amazeeio-cachalot up                      # start the Docker VM and services
   amazeeio-cachalot upgrade                 # upgrade the boot2docker VM to the newest available
-  amazeeio-cachalot version         # display amazeeio-cachalot version
+  amazeeio-cachalot version                 # display amazeeio_cachalot version
 ```

 ## DNS

-Cachalot installs a DNS server, which resolves `*.docker.amazee.io` to the Cachalot VM.
+Cachalot installs a DNS Resolver inside `/etc/resolver/docker.amazee.io`, this tells your OS X to resolves `*.docker.amazee.io` to the Cachalot VM.

 ## NFS